devkotarojan/react-fullstack/README.md

 # React and FastAPI full-stack Todo App
-A fullstack todo application with react frontend and FastAPI backend
+A fullstack todo application with react frontend and FastAPI backend made from scratch but design inspired from the thumbnail of a video made by "Gowtham Tirri".

 ## How to run
 Make sure to open 2 VScode instances so that you can start the servers for frontend and backend individually.